wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 $ quarkus dev
 ```

-This compiles all sources and starts the development mode of your project, where you don’t need to specify any runtime environment (Tomcat, JBoss, etc.).
+These commands compile all the sources and start the development mode of your project, where you don’t need to specify any runtime environment (Tomcat, JBoss, etc.).

 Let’s have a look at the generated `GreetingResource.java` file, which you can find under `src/main/java/org/wanja/demo`: